CarCabin

 Score interpretation

-• 40-69: Mixed.
+• Mixed (amber band): solid in some dimensions, notable trade-offs in others.
 Read the recall and complaint detail before deciding.

-• 0-39: Multiple concerns.
+• Concerns (red band): multiple components flagged.
 Inspect closely or consider alternatives.

 Limits of the score